sematic-ai/sematic/docs/future-algebra.md

 {% hint style="info" %}

-This ensure support for basic data flow between pipeline steps and arbitrary nesting of Sematic Functions.
+This ensures support for basic data flow between pipeline steps and arbitrary nesting of Sematic Functions.

 {% endhint %}